jony1993/udacity-web-performance-optimization/README.md

 ### How to run
 #### Install/Run Grunt (http://gruntjs.com/getting-started Getting Started Guide)
 - Change to the project's root directory.
-- Install project dependencies with npm install.
+- Install project dependencies with 'npm install'.
-- Run Grunt with grunt.
+- Run Grunt with 'grunt'.

 The build process will:
--- move all production code files in the folder ./dist -- minify all html, css and js files
+  - move all production code files in the folder ./dist
+  - minify all html, css and js files
--- inline css files
+  - inline css files
--- resize and optimize images
+  - resize and optimize images
--- html optimization
+  - html optimization
--- pagespeed test via ngrok
+  - pagespeed test via ngrok

-###optimization
+###Optimization
-####optimization for Pagespeed
+####Optimization for Pagespeed
 - inline css
 - minify css
 - image optimization
 - html cleaning
 - asynchron js

-####optimization for pizza scroll
+####Optimization for pizza scroll
 - bootstrap classes instead of percent value
 - update number of pizza elements (from 200 to 35)
 - updatePositions(): Moved the document.body.scrollTop function out of loop

-####optimization for resize pizza
+####Optimization for resize pizza
 - changePizzaSizes() optimization